"If We Don't Act Now, We Will Lose The Opportunity To End This Crisis"

 Now that eight tribes have applied for Title IV planning grants, it is absolutely critical that we support the development of tribal child and family service programs!
 Over the next twenty-four months, we have an opportunity to form a new type of relationship between Indian tribes and the United States federal government.
 This opportunity hinges upon us taking action while our allies, such as Assistant Secretary Kevin Washburn, are still in office.
 Assuredly, the best chance for Lakota run foster care becoming a permanent solution is during this period-- starting TODAY!

-This fall, the Lakota People’s Law Project will assist in coordinating the efforts among tribal leadership for the development of tribal guardianship and foster care programs both on and off of reservations.
+Last fall, the Lakota People’s Law Project assisted in coordinating the efforts among tribal leadership for the development of tribal guardianship and foster care programs both on and off of reservations.
 This work includes supporting the planning process for seven independent tribes, and also communicating useful commonalities among those tribes in order to foster a collaborative circle of resources.
 We must lay the framework of an internal structure of support for Native American children and families; no longer can we rely on the State of South Dakota to uphold our sacred trust!

 Lakota People's Law Project has partnered with A Positive Tomorrow and Chase Iron Eyes to lead a team of organizers and identify the community elders on each reservation, and to facilitate their involvement throughout the planning process.
 The leadership of tribal elders is essential for the implementation of traditional standards of placement and care for Lakota children, and their guidance is fundamental to the process of developing tribal child and family services programs.